 What's the Difference Between a Teacher and a Mentor?

 Mentors are usually teachers, but not all teachers are mentors.

 The best way to describe the difference is that for teachers, teaching is basically their only responsibility.
-Teachers usually go over the same material with a bunch of different students at once, and the teacher may or may not have any real interest in whether the student "gets" it.
+Teachers usually go over the same material with a bunch of different students at once, and the teacher may or may not have any real interest in whether the student "gets it" or not.
 A good teacher usually cares whether the student succeeds, but not always.
 Once the material is discussed, the homework assigned, the tests completed and the grades recorded, the teacher's job is done—whether or not the student actually learned anything.

 A mentor, however, is different.
 A mentor is someone who takes a personal interest in your success.
 A mentor leads and teaches by example.
 A mentor cares whether you succeed or fail, and will go the extra mile to make sure you succeed.
 A mentor may not have the title "teacher" (he/she might be a friend or family member, for example), but a teacher who cares about her students will mentor her students naturally.
 (This is why many people refer to former teachers as their mentors.)

-There's another facet to our teaching method, and that is that our students aren't just students—they are apprentices.
-Because we're placing you in an actual workplace environment to be trained by a mentor, you will actually be learning on-the-job, which makes you an apprentice (extern).
-This makes perfect sense, because first of all, it's only right that if a working professional is going to take time out of his busy schedule to show you the ropes, you should be able to help him out; and secondly, you learn more quickly and effectively by actually doing the work!
+There's another facet to our teaching method, and that's that our students aren't just students—they are externs (apprentices).
+Because we're placing you in an actual workplace environment to be trained by a mentor, you will actually be learning on-the-job, which makes you an extern (apprentice).
+This makes perfect sense, because first of all, it's only right that if a working professional is going to take time out of his busy schedule to show you the ropes, you should be able to help him or her out; and secondly, many students say they learn more quickly and effectively by actually doing the work!

 How did RRFC come to use the mentor-apprentice teaching approach?
 There are three simple reasons: